RakshitRane/Sudoku-Solver/README.md

 **Naked Triples** : 6 points each<br/><br/>
 **Hidden Triples** : 5 points each<br/><br/>

 The total difficulty score is the sum of these values.
-Thd weightage is given as such as mostly hidden are easier to find than naked.
+The weightage is given as such as mostly hidden are easier to find than naked.

 ## Code Overview